-VOLATILITY IS THE ‘NEW NORMAL’ PREDICTS JAMMIE AVILA, CEO OF CORNERSTONE RETIREMENT & INSURANCE SERVICES IN LAS VEGAS, NEVADA – BUT A COMPASS CAN GUIDE RETIREES TO SOLID GROUND
+VOLATILITY IS THE ‘NEW NORMAL’ PREDICTS JAMMIE AVILA, MANAGING PARTNER/CO-FOUNDER OF CORNERSTONE RETIREMENT & INSURANCE SERVICES IN LAS VEGAS, NEVADA – BUT A COMPASS CAN GUIDE RETIREES TO SOLID GROUND

 Most of the time, a good map will get you where you need to go.
 Fundamentally, a map is a detailed plan to get you from Point A to Point B following well-traveled routes that are known to work.
 But even the best map can’t get you around roadblocks or navigate you through detours, and someday you may look up and not recognize where you are.
 When the unpredictable occurs, it’s not a map, but a compass that you need.

 In 2008, the roadmap failed for many soon-to-be retirees with 401(k)s invested in the stock market.
 They weren’t prepared with an alternate route, and too many were forced to postpone retirement or restrict their lifestyles after losing substantial savings.
 Volatility is the word of the decade – the job market, the stock market and the world economy are all in flux, and the “fiscal cliff” has everyone defensively clutching their wallets.
 It seems like the only constant investors have seen in the past 10 years is a steady decrease in interest rates, which transforms traditionally safer investment options like CDs and bonds into slow-leaking money sieves.
 It’s a situation that makes storing retirement savings in a shoebox under the bed sound tempting.
 Why plan your retirement when it seems that all bets are off?